micahco/canvas-effects/README.md

 **max**

-A number from 0 to 1 representing the max shade/tint value.
+A number from 0 to 1 representing the max shade value.
 If value is 1, then polygons will be completely black when hidden from the light source.
 If the value is 0, the light source will not affect the polygons at all.

 `max: <Number> // Default: 0.5`